-Four members of the famous sporting family from Penarth played for Glamorgan during their Minor County days, with Rhys – the youngest of the quartet – playing in 63 Minor County matches between 1902 and 1920, as well as making a solitary County Championship appearance in 1921 when Glamorgan travelled to Kidderminster to meet Worcestershire.
+Four members of the famous sporting family from Penarth played for Glamorgan during their Minor County days, with Rhys – the youngest of the quartet – appearing in 63 Minor County matches between 1902 and 1920, as well as playing in one County Championship game in 1921 when Glamorgan travelled to Kidderminster to meet Worcestershire.

 An architect and surveyor by profession, Rhys was also, through marriage, related to Frank Hancock, with his wife being the sister of the great rugby player for Cardiff and Wales, and a member of the famous brewing family who like Rhys, also hailed from Somerset.
 He grew up in Penarth, for whom he played rugby, but cricket and hockey became his sporting passions.

 A sound right-handed batsman and occasional off-spinner, Rhys followed his elder brothers into county cricket during June 1902 as he made his debut in the rain-affected draw with Monmouthshire in June 1902.
 After completing his training as an architect, Rhys was a regular member of the Glamorgan side from 1905 until 1911.
 He was also chosen in the South Wales team which met Yorkshire at the Arms Park in 1906, as well as the South Africans the following year.